-You can enjoy local food and homemade specialties.
-The cafe is nestled in the old city walls and Herrstein has much to offer travelers, hikers, families and clubs to rest and relaxation.
+The cafe nestles against Herrstein's old city walls and has much to offer travellers, hikers, families and clubs for rest and relaxation.

-Today, Herrstein is a model of heritage conservation.
+Today, Herrstein is a model of monument preservation.

-It carries the pride of Europe Diploma nostra an international association for the protection of cultural heritage together with Heidelberg, Lübeck and Rothenburg.
+It proudly bears the diploma of Europa nostra, an international association for the protection of cultural heritage, together with Heidelberg, Lübeck and Rothenburg.

 Due to current strongly varying defaults by the Corona-measures you can find out our

 Please observe the prescribed hygiene and distance rules !

 Every guest is obliged to give his contact details!